SemvdH/Greenify/README.md

 ### W - Will
 I am going to try my hardest to follow the rules we have set up, and to deliver everything I am supposed to.
 I will try to do this everytime I get the chance to do so.
 Right now the first step I can take is to work on this personal development plan, so that I already have my part of what we needed to do finished.
 My teammates can help me achieve this goal by helping if I have questions or don't understand something/am getting stuck with something. action plan:
-⋅⋅* finish my part of the readme we have to finish
-⋅⋅* try to keep up with what needs to be done
+⋅⋅* finish my part of the readme that we have to finish ⋅⋅* try to keep up with what needs to be done
 ⋅⋅* don't be hesitant on asking people for help
 ⋅⋅* deliver things I need to do on time